About

 Vehicles also carry Iridium satellite phones as the second tier.
 Two-way VHF radios link the lead and support vehicles when the convoy is split.
 Every guide has the operations desk in Almaty on speed dial through all three channels.

 A dedicated field cook travels on every multi-day expedition.
-The kitchen module — twin-burner stoves, propane, a tandoor for bread, refrigeration, filtered water, sealed dry-stores — sets up in twenty minutes and disappears in the same time.
+The kitchen module — twin-burner stoves, propane, a tandoor for bread, refrigeration, filtered water, sealed dry-stores — is set up fresh at each camp.

 Every expedition carries two independent medical kits — one in the lead vehicle, one in the support truck — built to the Wilderness Medical Society standard.
 Both lead and support guides are Wilderness First Responder certified and re-trained every two years.